Interactions-Nexus/Nexus-Wiki/interactions/int-hiring.md

 -	The team has to decide whether it makes sense to hire direct or contract hire.

--	The terms of the contract, type of contract and budgets have to be finalized by the facilitator and it has to be authorized by the chair.
+-	The terms of the contract, type of contract and budgets have to be finalized by the facilitator(s) and it has to be authorized by the chair.

--	Contractors can be hired on hourly rate or per contract.
+-	Contractors can be hired on hourly rate or per contract, but preferably pwer contract.

--	Every contractor will be assigned a focal point which is the team facilitator.
+-	Every contractor will be assigned a focal point which is the team facilitator(s).

 - For contract jobs, payments will be done in full only when the completed work is submitted.